Thames Water: List of places across London left without water

 “No water in my house in TW6,” one user wrote on X/Twitter, and another user said, “No water since this morning!”

-As the pressure continues to rise, the agency wrote on Twitter and said they were “sorry for the disruption”.
+As the pressure continues to rise, the agency wrote on social media and said it was “sorry for the disruption”.

 It added: “Following a power issue in West London some customers have no water or low pressure this morning.